neondatabase/website/content/docs/guides/prisma-migrate.md

     npx prisma init --datasource-provider postgresql
     ```

-You are now ready to model your data and create some tables in your `neondb` database.
+You are now ready to model your data and create tables in your `neondb` database.

 ## Step 5: Configure your project to connect to Neon

-In this step, we'll update your project's `.env` file with the connection strings for your `neondb` and `shadow` data databases.
+In this step you will update your project's `.env` file with the connection strings for your `neondb` and `shadow` data databases.

 1. Open the `.env` file, which is located in your `prisma` directory.
 2. Update the value of the `DATABASE_URL` variable to the connection string you copied in Step 2.